Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Increasing Productivity

-Performance analytics helps businesses predict outcomes and diagnose problems early.
+Performance analytics and optimization help businesses predict outcomes and diagnose problems early.
 This information is used to make better decisions going forward.
 It also helps organizations avoid repeating mistakes that have caused losses before.
 Every decision becomes based on real data rather than guesswork.

-Performance analytics gives you a record of past events and how they were handled.
+Enhanced Future Planning: Tracking performance data over time and it gives you a record of past events and how they were handled.
 That data helps you predict when similar situations might come up again.
-For example historical data may show that overloading employees leads to people leaving.
+For example, historical data may show that overloading employees leads to people leaving.
 The business can then plan ahead and bring in extra help before that happens.
-This way valuable employees are retained and common mistakes are avoided.
+This way, valuable employees are retained, and common mistakes are avoided.

 What Challenges Should You Expect?